csiro-robotics/treetools/README.md

 # Tree Tools
 A set of command line tools for processing tree files, together with an associated C++ library.

-Tree files are text files that can either store a tree trunk per tree, or a full Branch Structure Graph (connected cylinders) per tree.
-One line per tree.
+Tree files are text files that provide a geometric description of botanical trees.
+At their simplest they store just the trunk location and radius per-tree, but typically they store the full Branch Structure Graph, one line per tree.
+A Branch Structure Graph is a piecewise cylindrical approximation of each tree, where each branch is a connected chain of cylinders or, more specifically, capsules.

+The purpose of this library is to analyse and manipulate reconstructions of real trees and forests, such as from lidar-acquired points cloud reconstructions such as rayextract trees in raycloudtools (https://github.com/csiro-robotics/raycloudtools).
+See below for examples.

 ### File Format:
 ```console